-Director: Ms. Ellen Balleisen

-Havemeyer Lab [HL], Room 202 | 718.289.5207 www.bcc.cuny.edu/academics/student-success-programs/cuny-language-immersion-program-clip/
+Associate Director: Mr. Jason Davis Havemeyer Lab [HL], Room 202 | 718.289.5207 www.bcc.cuny.edu/academics/student-successprograms/cuny-language-immersion-program-clip/

-The CUNY Language Immersion Program (CLIP) provides English language learners who plan to matriculate in a CUNY college with intensive instruction in academic English and an orientation to the U.S. college system.
+The CUNY Language Immersion Program (CLIP) provides English language learners who plan to matriculate in a CUNY college with intensive instruction in academic English.
 Classes meet five hours a day, five days a week, in day or evening sessions.
 Students who have been accepted to any CUNY college can spend up to one year in the program.

 CLIP is a content-based program where students learn English through studying topics in American history, literature, environmental studies and more.
 This method enables students to build knowledge and academic skills as they develop their English language skills.
-CLIP students also learn the computer skills they need for college.